 By the mid-14th century Sukhothai's power and influence had waned, and Ayutthaya, once its vassal state, became the capital of the Thai kingdom.
 Sukhothai was gradually abandoned to the jungle, and a new town grew up about 14 km (9 miles) away.
-In 1978 a 10-year restoration project costing more than $10 million created the Sukhothai Historical Park.
-The vast park (70 square km [27 square miles]) has 193 historic monuments.
+A decade-long restoration project costing more than $10 million created 70-square-km (27-square-mile) Sukhothai Historical Park, which contains 193 historic monuments.
 Sukhothai is busiest during the Loi Krathong festival, which is celebrated in the Historical Park each year on the full moon in November.
 Its well-orchestrated, three-day light-and-sound show is the highlight.
 At this time the town's hotels and guesthouses are booked weeks in advance.

 New Sukhothai, where all intercity buses arrive, is a quiet town where most inhabitants are in bed by 11 pm.
-Its many guesthouses are a magnet for tourists coming to see the ruins, and you'll see quite a few farang (foreigners), especially young British, German, and American couples, wandering around amid the locals, drinking at the bars or browsing the sidewalk food stalls.
-New Sukhothai's night market is sleepy by the standards of the region, and in short, you can't expect much of an urban cultural experience here.
+Its many guesthouses are a magnet for tourists coming to see the ruins, and you'll see quite a few farang (foreigners), especially young British, German, and American couples, wandering around, drinking at the bars, or browsing the sidewalk food stalls.
+New Sukhothai's night market is sleepy by the region's standards—don't expect much of an urban cultural experience here.
 If you've come specifically to visit the Historical Park, seek accommodation at one of the guesthouses or hotels that ring the Old City, rather than making the uncomfortable B50 songthaew or samlor journey there every day from the newer part of town.